 For many centuries on grounds of religious considerations, the Christian tradition at St. Peter’s Basilica was reluctant to initiate any sort of excavation beneath the base of the church.
-Thus, since its origin, there sat an incredible wealth of archeological, historical and religious wealth.
+Thus, since its origin, there sat an incredible wealth of archeological, historical and religious accounts.
 Despite a long series of Popes who led the Church since the Fourth century AD, and a whole slew of visitors who came from all over the world, as well as artists, architects, sculptors, artisans and countless workers who helped to shape the Basilica into one of the world’s most admired holy grounds, the hidden treasures of the underground Vatican have been precluded from the public, as they have come to light only within the last few decades.
 Indeed, Pope Pius XII gave permission to begin archeological excavations in 1941 because when his predecessor, Pius XI, died in 1939, he let it be known that his greatest desire was to be buried as close as possible to St. Peter’s tomb.
-Much to their surprise, the archeologist came upon an impressive discovery: a Roman necropolis from the First and Second century AD, which was situated in the heart of Caligula’s and Nero’s arena.
+Much to their surprise, the archeologists came upon an impressive discovery: a Roman necropolis from the First and Second century AD, which was situated in the heart of Caligula’s and Nero’s arena.

 The Basilica was built on the grounds where there was a Roman arena.